Saturday, January 1, 2011

 • A drummer named Charles Martin was a female serving in a Pennsylvania regiment.

-• Two Confederate female casualties (one dead, one seriously wounded) were discovered after the Battle of Gettysburg, July 2-3, 1863.
+wounded) were discovered after the Battle of Gettysburg, July 2-3, 1863.
 As confirmed in the Army Official Records of the war, the body of an unidentified female Confederate soldier was discovered by a burial detail near the stone wall at the angle on Cemetery Ridge.
 She had been a participant in Pickett's charge at Gettysburg.
 A reporting author noted, "The fact that her body was found in such an advanced spot is testimony to her bravery.
 However, except for an unverified story that the woman had enlisted in a Virginia regiment with her husband and was killed carrying the colors during the charge, Hays' notation is the extent of acknowledgement she received for having given her life for her country."

 • A female political prisoner was held at the Alton POW camp.
 She is listed as a "Citizen of Memphis, Tennessee" in 1912 Union War Department records.
 No locality of a grave is shown on her records, but she is reported as having died of smallpox.
 The hospital for these cases was moved to the island in the Mississippi River opposite Alton during the month of August, 1863.
 Beginning in November 1863, records show that burial was made on that island of those who died from the effects of smallpox.